SBCConnect/documentation/docs/pages/configure-anonymous-outbound-calling.md

-# Configure outbound anonymous calling policies
+# Configure outbound calling policies to allow User PSTN or Anonymous calling
-Outbound anonymous calling can be configured in multiple ways
+Outbound calling ID's can be configured in multiple ways

 - **Anonymous Per-User Forced**
   - This policy can be provisioned per user and set's their outbound number to Anonymous/Private.
 As a result, the user is unable to configure if their number is shown or not when making an outboud call